axemonkey/blog.clivemurray.com/src/posts/2018/clives-album-of-the-year-2017.md

 It is a gorgeous album, this, and while not every single track is a perfect ten, overall it's indispensable stuff.

-FUN FACT: Steven Wilson's home studio "No Man's Land" is ten minutes walk from my house, right here in Camel Humpstead.
+FUN FACT: Steven Wilson's original home studio "No Man's Land" is ten minutes walk from my house, right here in Camel Humpstead.
 I passed it last night on the way home from the pub.
 So there you go.

 **Top tracks:** "Pariah", "The Same Asylum as Before", "To the Bone"